 - 8.19 The site is located within the designated countryside but does lie in close proximity to the defined urban settlement boundary of Stubbington and Hill Head, with good accessibility to local services, facilities, schools and employment provision.
-Pedestrian links to the existing public footpath along Ranvilles Lane will ensure connectivity from the site to the remainder of Stubbington. - 8.20 A modern residential development is located immediately to the southwest of the site (Farm House Close), and the proposed development would be well related to this development, and seen as an extension to the urban development along this part of Stubbington.
-The low density, landscaped character of the proposed development would ensure a soft transition for this edge of settlement location, which would provide a strong defensible boundary along this part of Ranvilles Lane and Oakcroft Lane to the northern part of Stubbington.
+Pedestrian links to the existing public footpath along Ranvilles Lane and through the site to the public right of way linking to Marks Tey Road will ensure connectivity from the site to the remainder of Stubbington. - 8.20 A modern residential development is located immediately to the southwest of the site (Farm House Close), and the proposed development would be well related to this development, and seen as an extension to the urban development along this part of Stubbington.
+The low density, landscaped character of the proposed development would ensure a soft transition for this edge of settlement location, which would provide a strong defensible boundary along this part of Ranvilles Lane and Oakcroft Lane to the northern part of Stubbington. - 8.21 Officers therefore consider that the proposals can be well integrated with the neighbouring settlement, whilst offering a considerable enhancement to the site and the character of Ranvilles Lane, in accordance with point (ii) of Policy

-8.21 Officers therefore consider that the proposals can be well integrated with the neighbouring settlement, whilst offering a considerable enhancement to the site and the character of Ranvilles Lane, in accordance with point (ii) of Policy DSP40.
+DSP40.
 Consideration of part (ii) was not raised as a reason for refusal in the original application and the Appeal Inspector concurred that the scheme accorded with part (ii) of Policy DSP40.